anshul1004/MamaMia/README.md

 from signup not able to render sign in, instead the page content is showing in console.
 (Solved)

 Added Registration UI page

+Cart Page Feature added.
+User can go to the cart page and see the items in their cart.
+They can delete or increase quantity of the items in the cart.
+Note that backend will only update when the Update Cart button is clicked.
+Otherwise even if the changes are present in UI it will not be reflected in the backend.